American Standard & American Eagle:

-The Elephant on 66
+The Elephant

-Wells built American Standard with fellow artist Kyle Riley in Chicago and towed it thousands of miles across the country during his unconventional presidential run.
+Wells built American Standard (the Elephant) with fellow artist Kyle Riley in Chicago and towed it thousands of miles across the country during his unconventional presidential run.
 Tired of waiting for politicians to speak his mind, Wells decided to become one himself.

 “I thought, I can’t just sit around and wait for some other politician to voice all the things I’m seeing that I’m concerned about,” he said.
 “I decided to be the change I want to see in the world.”